Introduction to Data Blending in Tableau

 Now, we will see how to blend data in Tableau.
 For our demonstration, we are considering distribution data.
 Two different tables contain data pertaining to distribution volume.
 They are present in two different Excel files.
-One table contains data at the Distribution Channel level, while the other table contains the data Distribution Unit level.
+One table contains data at the Distribution Channel level, while the other contains the distribution unit level.
 A couple of fields are common in the two tables, though they exist with different names.

 Following is the step-by-step procedure to perform data blending in Tableau and to use the combined data.

-- In Data Menu click on New Data Source option, select the required source and load it into Tableau.
+- In Data Menu, click on the New Data Source option, select the required source and load it into Tableau.

 For blending data, we will perform the following steps:

 - Click on “Edit Relationships…” in the Data menu.
-It will pop up Relationships dialogue box.
+It will pop up the Relationships dialogue box.